HimoriK/book/src/ch01-03-hello-cargo.md

 ### Cargo as Convention

-With simple projects, Cargo doesn’t provide a lot of value over just using `rustc`, but it will prove its worth as your programs become more intricate.
 Once programs grow to multiple files or need a dependency, it’s much easier to let Cargo coordinate the build.